-Despite empirical investigations reporting the reputation and integration of social media into second language learning classrooms, it has yet to receive complete acceptance from educators and the public (Mubarak, 2016).
-Not all social media platforms have the same or similar features.
-Chua, Fong, Goh, and Wong (2018) emphasized that social networks do not only connect people from around the world but also act as a medium for sharing information.
+In spite of empirical investigations reporting reputation and integration of social media into second language learning classrooms, it has yet to receive complete acceptance from educators and public (Mubarak, 2016).
+It is apparent that not all social media platforms have the same or similar features.
+Chua, Fong, Goh, and Wong (2018) emphasized that social networks do not only connect people from around in the world but also act as a medium for sharing information.
 A good example is Facebook which offers a feature called Pages.
 This feature empowers all to open a page to share information, promote websites, links, and news (Chua, Fong, Goh & Wong, 2018).
 Some platforms of social media offer good information and features that can be used to learn English (Mubarak, 2016).
 Facebook is one of the most preferred social networks with more than 1.2 billion active users in 2014 (Chua, Fong, Goh & Wong, 2018).
-There are also many other social media platforms with different features and uses such as Twitter, YouTube, Instagram, and other programs (Chua, Fong, Goh & Wong, (2018).
-This research is aimed at studying the benefits of using social media as a platform to learn the English language and to investigate if the use of social media helps undergraduates to improve their English language learning through the following research questions:
+There are also many other social media platforms with different features and uses such as Twitter, YouTube, Instagram and other programmes (Chua, Fong, Goh & Wong, (2018).
+This research is aimed at studying the benefits of using social media as a platform to learn English language and to investigate if the use of social media helps undergraduates to improve their English language learning through the following research questions: